 A Serged French Seam

-- Set the serger on a narrow three thread setting and put your fabric wrong sides together.
+- Set the serger on a narrow three-thread setting

 - Press the seam and turn the seam to allow the right sides to meet.
 The serged part of the seam will be enclosed.